The Glia Society

 Electronic mail forum rules

 Below are the rules of the Glia Society's electronic mail forum, open only to the society's members.
 Said forum is a place for general intellectual discussion and announcements on any topic.
-Any offense against these rules may result in temporary or permanent friendly removal from the forum:
+Any offence against these rules may result in temporary or permanent friendly removal from the forum.
+The rules are mostly basic "netiquette", there is nothing extreme or idiosyncratic to them.

-- Rudeness and personal attacks are forbidden, as (and for instance) are lies, insults, putting words into another's mouth, slander, character assassination, crime, and any other type of misbehaviour.
+- Rudeness and personal attacks are forbidden, as (and for instance) are lies, insults, putting words into another's mouth, slander, character assassination, crime, or any other type of misbehaviour.
 While there are no taboo topics and there is absolute freedom of speech, this freedom does not exclude misbehavers from being punishable.
-Do note this rule does not curtail one's freedom to speak truth, as personal attacks as meant here are always violations of truth.

 - When introducing a new topic, do not just click "Reply" but change the subject line to reflect the new topic.

-- It must be possible to identify you from your entry in the member list of the forum.
-If you use a non-telling e-mail address while withholding your name, you must put your name under every message sent to the forum so that other members know who you are, and also see to it that the non-telling address is mentioned in your member information for the official Glia Society member list (that is, in the information you enter in the Registration form).
+- It must be possible for every member to identify you from your entry in the member list of the forum.
+If you use a non-telling e-mail address and/or pseudonymous or anonymous "From" field, you must put your name under every message sent to the forum so that other members know who you are, and also see to it that the non-telling address and/or pseudonym is mentioned in your member information for the official Glia Society member list (that is, in the information you enter in the Registration form; you can use that form to update your member information).
+Do notice that simply telling the Administrator or moderator who you are does not suffice; every member must be able to identify you independently without asking.
+Make certain you understand this fully and attend to it, because this rule is often violated.

 - If you have a private question to a particular person, ask it in a private message to that person, not in a message to the forum.